AuenKr/open-code.nvim/README.md

 This plugin:

-1. Creates a terminal buffer running the OpenCode CLI
+1. Creates a terminal buffer running the Opencode CLI
 2. Sets up autocommands to detect file changes on disk
-3. Automatically reloads files when they're modified by OpenCode
+3. Automatically reloads files when they're modified by Opencode
 4. Provides convenient keymaps and commands for toggling the terminal
 5. Automatically detects git repositories and sets working directory to the git root